NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 * CAM0 and CAM1 PWDN signals are level shifted from 1V8 to 3V3 for compatibility with new higher quality raspberry pi cameras; note that the B01 Developer Kit is not compatible with these cameras.
 * U4 is a mux used to switch between camera 1 and camera 2.
 * Note that when the Jetson Nano module boots up, it pings the camera I2C lanes to see if a camera module is attached and employs a startup sequence with PWDN; if no camera module is detected, calling camera commands will not send any data to the camera lanes.
 * Note that only a 0.1 uF capacitor is needed on the power rail of the camera connector, as the parasitics from the ribbon cable that connects the camera module to the camera connector prevents the camera board from seeing the additional capacitors effectively.
 The current spikes that the capacitors are meant to deal with are negated by the inductance of the camera ribbon cable.
+* R5 is a pull-down resistor for the camera select pin of the mux, so that the default setting for the mux is lane 1.

 ### Page 3 of A00 Schematic: Motors